8-Week College Courses Online [2025 Guide: Online College Courses]

 Walden University

 At Walden University in Minneapolis, fully online degree programs are the norm.
 The school offers programs for bachelor’s, master’s, and doctoral students, and certificate programs are available as well.
-Many of the university’s 80 degree programs offer an assortment of concentration options.
+The school offers over 80 degree programs, and most have several concentration options.

-Walden is accredited by the Higher Learning Commission.
+Walden University is accredited by the Higher Learning Commission.

-Your general education classes are perfect for an 8 week time frame as you can often knock them out of the way between semesters or before you start taking classes in your field of study.
+General education classes are often great for the 8-week time frame because you can knock them out of the way between semesters or before you start taking courses in your field of study.

-But beyond the basics, you can also find plenty of options for taking accelerated classes for these majors:
+But beyond the basics, you can also find plenty of options for taking accelerated classes in these popular majors:

-You can take some or all of your courses in these fields online in an 8 week format.
+You can take some or all of your courses in these fields online in an 8-week format.
+These are not the only fields in which you can find 8-week classes, just some of the most popular ones.

 Accounting

-A degree in Accounting offers a practical and straightforward career path that is permanently in high demand.
-Beyond the basic and obvious math prerequisites, a career in this field is great for organized and goal-oriented people who want to be predict their incomes and “rush periods” consistently.
+Earning a degree in accounting offers a practical and straightforward path toward a career that is permanently in high demand.
+Beyond the basic and obvious math prerequisites, a career in this field is great for organized and goal-oriented people.

 Many opportunities in this field go beyond typical tax returns.
-From the ability to make a difference to up-and-coming family-owned businesses to the power that follows a position in a powerful corporation, skills in accounting find their way into almost every field.
+From the ability to make a difference for up-and-coming family-owned businesses to the influence that comes with a position in a powerful corporation, skills in accounting find their way into almost every field.

 Business Administration

-Business Administration is as much a career path as it is a lifestyle.
-This is probably why it’s a degree that will never go out of style, no matter if you have independent aspirations or not.
+Business administration is as much a lifestyle as it is a career path.
+This is probably why it’s a degree that will never go out of style.

-While a degree in anything is not strictly necessary for starting a new venture, the truth is that it doesn’t hurt.
-In fact, learning the nitty-gritty of paperwork, resource optimization, productivity, and leadership will increase your chances of success.
+While a degree is not strictly necessary for starting a new business venture, a degree in business administration can be very beneficial.
+Learning the nitty-gritty of paperwork, resource optimization, productivity, and leadership can increase your chances of success.

 Communications

-Communications is a flexible and fast-paced field that can easily build its own niche in a variety of companies.
+Communications is a flexible and fast-paced field that is beneficial in all career fields.

-The advent of new technologies and forms of media has expanded the reach for this degree.
-Now, it encompasses both rank-and-file extroverts who are chasing information on the street, as much as the masterminds that quietly direct the public’s attention from the shadows.
+The advent of new technologies and media has expanded the reach of this degree.
+Now, it encompasses both rank-and-file extroverts chasing information on the street, as much as the masterminds that quietly direct the public’s attention from the shadows.

-A degree in Communications requires just as much ease with language as technological expertise, so its most successful students are those who are equally fascinating by both.
+Earning a degree in communications requires just as much ease with language as technological expertise, so its most successful students are those equally fascinated by both.

 Computer and Information Sciences

-Computers are now so ubiquitous that it’s hard to remember the people who hide behind the user-friendly interfaces.
-And yet, those in charge of creating and improving the objects that we use every day hold an immense degree of power in their hands.
+Computers are now so ubiquitous that it can be easy to forget those behind the user-friendly interfaces.
+And yet, those in charge of creating and improving the computers we use every day hold immense power in their hands.

 Criminal Justice

-Degrees in Criminal Justice are sometimes overlooked as a simple “entry step” into the much more coveted Law field.
-However, they constitute a major stepping stone in the highly competitive litigation field.
+Degree programs in criminal justice are sometimes overlooked as simple entry steps into the much more coveted law field, but they are a major stepping stone in the highly competitive litigation field.

-They also offer a superb advantage for those who are seeking to enroll in Law Enforcement, which will open countless opportunities for promotions beyond the sergeant level.
+They also offer a superb advantage for those seeking to join law enforcement.
+A degree in criminal justice can open up opportunities for promotions beyond the sergeant level.

-Thorough knowledge in Criminal Justice can just as easily be placed at the service of private clients or the public good, and it offers significant rewards on either career path.
+Thorough knowledge of criminal justice can be used when serving private clients or the public good and can offer significant rewards on either career path.

 Education

-At first glance, the scope of an Education degree seems pretty straightforward.
-While it indeed offers a great opportunity for anyone who is committed to nurturing new generations, the job opportunities it offers go far beyond the classroom.
+At first glance, the scope of an education degree may seem pretty straightforward.
+While it can offer a great opportunity for anyone committed to teaching and nurturing new generations, the job opportunities it can open go beyond the classroom.

-Educators are people who possess both knowledge and the ability to generate behavioral changes based on such knowledge.
-This is a skill that can find a comfortable home at corporate training facilities, the military, or in youth-oriented product development.
+Educators possess the knowledge and ability to generate behavioral changes.
+This skill can be useful in corporate training facilities, the military, or youth-oriented product development, as well as in the classroom.

 English

-Effective and accurate use of the English language may appear to be an easy topic to master.
-In reality, acquiring true mastery of it is actually remarkably difficult, but it will easily impact on every aspect of life.
+Effective and accurate use of the English language may appear to be an easy topic to master, but acquiring true mastery is remarkably difficult and impacts nearly every aspect of life.

-It should not be surprising then that English graduates often find themselves spread across all types of companies and fields.
-A good English program goes beyond the language and also offers a solid foundation on the great works of literature that have defined our civilization.
+Because of this, English graduates can be found in all industries.
+A good English program goes beyond the language and offers a solid foundation in the great works of literature that have defined our civilization.

-This is the perfect starting point for anyone who wants to take up the art of persuasion.
+This can be a great starting point for anyone who wants to take up the art of persuasion.

 Finance and Investments